Uluru – The Ultimate Guide To Australia’s Red Rock

 What you need to know about visiting Uluru Australia

-6. It would help if you had a mosquito head net.
+- It would help if you had a mosquito head net.
 Not for mosquitoes, for flies!
-You will be eaten alive by flies without the net, and repellent does not work!
+Insects will eat you alive without the net; repellent does not work!
 These suckers are immune.
 I know this from experience.
 As ridiculous as these things look – pucker up and get one.
 If you don’t, well, I did warn you!

-8. Do not photograph the aboriginals without consent; it’s incredibly disrespectful.
+- Do not photograph the Aboriginals without consent; it’s incredibly disrespectful.

 Closing Thoughts: